veracode/Veracode-Community-Projects/README.md

 - [veracode-serverless-webhooks](https://github.com/Lerer/serverless-veracode-webhooks) ([Lerer](https://github.com/Lerer)) - enables Veracode customers who want to use the Veracode Upload-and-Scan Static and SCA (not the Pipeline or the IDE scans) and get updates back in an asynchronous manner.

 - [XebiaLabs Release Veracode Plugin](https://github.com/xebialabs-community/xlr-veracode-plugin) ([XebiaLabs-Community](https://github.com/xebialabs-community)) - XL Release for Veracode test automation.

+- [Azure DevOps Pipeline-Scan plugin] (https://github.com/julz0815/ADO-Veracode-Pipeline-Scan-Plugin) ([Julz0815](https://github.com/julz0815/)) - This plugin should make it easier to run the Veracode pipeline scan on Azure DevOps pipelines.
+The full scan jar is included within the plugin and don't need to be downaloded each time when the pipeline runs.
+In addition it will populate an additional tab on your pipeline run to display results in a more convinient way.
+The plugin will automatically update itself every night if a new version of the piepline scan jar is published.

 ### Build tools